We consume food with our eyes before it even reaches our mouth. That’s why edible orchids are a way to spice up any recipe.

 The Salep Orchid was used as a miracle drug.
 Once the word spread, many terrestrial orchids were introduced to traditional cures, mainly as aphrodisiacs, antiseptics, anti-pyretic (reduce fever) and to reduce gastrointestinal irrational.

 Since none of this is proven, lets move on to something that is, with reviews, comments, and many people talking about their proven and tested orchid recipes.
-For starters, we’ve chosen a simple one that is quite easy to make: Orchid Tempura, a traditional relish from Thailand.
+For starters, I’ve chosen a simple one that is quite easy to make: Orchid Tempura, a traditional relish from Thailand.

 How To Make Orchid Tempura